openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/index.md

 Running the Ziti BrowZer Bootstrapper using Docker is similar to running with NodeJS.
 Establish the environment variables then run the agent with a command as shown.
 Note that this is running in the foreground.
-It's up to you to decide to put this into daeomon mode, to use docker compose, etc.
+It's up to you to decide to put this into daemon mode, to use docker compose, etc.

 :::note
 To work around the LetsEncrypt issue mentioned above (the certs only visible to root), this example explicitly sets the --user the container runs as.
 Shown is using a group id of 2171.
 Not shown was the establishment of this group prior to running in docker.
-A group was added using a command such as: `sudo groupadd -g 2171 zitiweb`.
+On the host os, a group was added using a command such as: `sudo groupadd -g 2171 zitiweb`.
 Then the LetsEncrypt folder containing the certificates/keys was chown'ed: `sudo chown -R root:zitiweb /etc/letsencrypt/`.
+This allows the docker container that will run the bootstrapper to access the files

 Understanding the exact mechanics of why/how this works is beyond the scope of this page and is more relevant to linux/docker system administration.
 :::

 ### Example Docker Command